• Skip to primary navigation

 Why did my cake crack on top?

-There may be several reasons why your cake has cracked on top.
+There may be several reasons why it has cracked on top.
 Firstly, if the oven temperature is too high, the cake may rise too quickly, causing the top to crack.
 Therefore, make sure that your oven temperature is accurate.
 Secondly, take care to measure your ingredients accurately, especially the flour.
 Thirdly, the dessert may have been overbaked.
 Finally, if there isn’t enough batter in the pan, the cake may rise too high and crack on top.
 Make sure to use the correct amount of batter for the size of the pan you’re using.

 In any case, if your cake is cracked on top, don’t worry.
 You can easily cover up the cracks by garnishing it with whipped cream or your favorite frosting.
 Alternatively, you could simply sprinkle powdered sugar generously over the top to add a touch of sweetness and hide any imperfections.